-eGrants is the grants management system used by CNCS.
+eGrants is the grants management system used by AmeriCorps.
 It is also called the My AmeriCorps Portal when used by members.
 Grant proposal and amendments are submitted in eGrants.
 Member Assignment Listings must be entered in eGrants for all member positions.
 Members must be enrolled in eGrants within 8 days and exited through eGrants within 30 days.
-CNCS has developed a comprehensive eGrants FAQ.
-Here is a tutorial on Entering Service Locations and Enrolling, Exiting and Suspending Members.
+Here is the AmeriCorps Member Enrollment Policy and Member Enrollment Guide.
 Issues with eGrants should be directed to the help desk.